pablopunk/healthi-app/README.md

 ### Contribute

 Feel free to fork the repo and make a pull request.
+[Here's a list](https://github.com/pablopunk/healthi/issues?q=is%3Aissue+is%3Aopen+label%3Abeginner) of issues for beginners.

 The only requirement is that you follow [XO code style](https://github.com/sindresorhus/xo) defined in `package.json`.